priyank-hub/EECS-4404/assi2/assig2.md

   - Similar :
     - The part (b) algrothim and we derived for SVM all use the gradient descent method to update and find the optimal $\pmb{w}$ so that minimize the loss.
     - Both algorithms would sample a data point $(\pmb{w}_i, t_i)$ uniformly at the random from dataset D to compute the gradient to update
+    - Both of them are convex optimal problems
     - Both algorithms compute the average $\pmb{w}$ of last $n​$ iterations.
   - Different:
-    - part (b) use fixed stepsize $\eta​$, SVM we derived use stepsize sequence $\eta * j = {1\over \lambda *j}​$ where $j​$ is current step number.
+    - part (b) use fixed stepsize $\eta$, SVM we derived use stepsize sequence $\eta * j = {1\over \lambda *j}$ where $j$ is current step number.
 It means in SVM, the stepsize would less and less in each step, it would more accuracy to be closed minimum.
-    - Part(b) compute the gradient and SVM compute a subgradient only with respect to one points which can speed up the convergence of SGD
-    - Part(b) consider the gradient of logistic loss, but SVM consider the gradient of hinge loss.The logistic loss would close to 0, but never be 0; the hinge loss would be 0 if $t_i<\pmb{w},x_i>\ > 1$ ; The gradient of hinge loss function is a piecewise-defined function, but the gradient of logistic loss is comtinuous.
+    - Part(b) consider the gradient of logistic loss, but SVM consider the gradient of hinge loss.The logistic loss would close to 0, but never be 0; the hinge loss would be 0 if $t_i<\pmb{w},x_i>\ > 1$ , it means that the suport vectors would determine the $\pmb{w}$, but Part(b) algrothm points which classify correctlly also effect the $\pmb{w}$.
+    - soft SVM allows sparse support vectors.
+    - The gradient of hinge loss function is a piecewise-defined function, but the gradient of logistic loss is comtinuous.
-  - The hinge loss would handle the data where are not differentiable. but logistic loss
+  - The hinge loss would handle the data